Growing block universe: Criticism

-Recently several philosophers, David Braddon-Mitchell (2004), Craig Bourne and Trenton Merricks have noted that if the growing block view is correct then we have to conclude that we do not know whether now is now.
-(The first occurrence of "now" is an indexical and the second occurrence of "now" is the objective tensed property.
-Their observation implies the following sentence: "This part of spacetime has the property of being present".)

-Take Socrates discussing, in the past, with Gorgias, and at the same time thinking that the discussion is occurring now.
+In the 21st century, several philosophers, such as David Braddon-Mitchell (2004), Craig Bourne, and Trenton Merricks, observed that if the growing block view is correct then it must be concluded that it is unknown whether now is now.
+The first occurrence of "now" is an indexical and the second occurrence of "now" is the objective tensed property.
+Their observation implies the following sentence: "This part of spacetime has the property of being present."
+For example, Socrates discussing in the past with Gorgias, and at the same time thinking that the discussion is occurring now.
 According to the growing block view, tense is a real property of the world so his thought is about now, the objective present.
-He thinks, tenselessly, that his thought is occurring on the edge of being.
-But we know he is wrong because he is in the past; he does not know that now is now.
-But how can we be sure we are not in the same position?
-There is nothing special with Socrates.
-Therefore, we do not know whether now is now.

-However, some have argued that there is an ontological distinction between the past and the present.
+He thinks tenselessly that his thought is occurring on the edge of being but is wrong because he is in the past; he does not know that now is now, yet how can one be sure they are not in the same position.
+As there is nothing special with Socrates, it cannot be known whether now is now.
+Some argued that there is an ontological distinction between the past and the present.
 For instance, Forrest (2004) argues that although there exists a past, it is lifeless and inactive.
 Consciousness, as well as the flow of time, is not active within the past and can only occur at the boundary of the block universe in which the present exists in all existence.

+This "theory" is in conflict with Special Relativity, where the notion of the present depends on the observer.